sl2902/xetra/README.md

 ```
 mv project_env .project_env
 ```
-    - 4a.
+4a.
 Make sure to add this file to .gitignore

 5. Download the dataset from Kaggle
 5a.
 Either click the Download button on this [page](https://www.kaggle.com/datasets/laxmsun/xetra-stocks) to download the dataset.
-Note - the file when downloaded in this manner is called `archive.zip` 5b.
-You could also create a Kaggle API, and use the API to download the file
+Note - the file when downloaded is named `archive.zip` 5b.
+You could also create a Kaggle API, and use the API to download the file, like so
 ```
 kaggle datasets download -d laxmsun/xetra-stocks
 unzip xetra-stocks.zip
 ```
 5c.
-Store the file in the following directory
+In the project directory, store the dataset in the following directory
 ```
 mkdir data/xetra/
 cd data/xetra
 ```
 5d.
 As the zipped file is stored inside a folder called `dataset`.
-We will copy all the folders inside this folder to `data/xetra`.
+We will copy all the folders inside `dataset` to `data/xetra/`.
 While inside `dataset` directory, run the following
 ```
 cp -R * ../
 ```
-This will copy the files to the `data/xetra` folder.
+This will copy the files to the `data/xetra/` folder.
 5e.
 Delete the dataset folder
 ```
 rm -rf dataset